-No commercial products, not even the author’s own company’s, were directly mentioned in the commercial perspective.
+No commercial products – not even the author’s own company’s – were directly mentioned in a commercial perspective.

 Clinical outcomes are achievable in conditions such as asthma with daily SFN doses of around 18 mg daily and from 27 to 40 mg in type 2 diabetes.
 The daily SFN dose found to achieve beneficial outcomes in most of the available clinical trials is around 20-40 mg.“

-4. Let’s see how the perspectives treated a 2018 Spanish clinical trial published as Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects.
+4. Let’s see how these perspectives treated a 2018 Spanish clinical trial published as Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects.

-“In a recent study using 30 grams of fresh broccoli sprouts incorporated daily into the diet, two key inflammatory cytokines were measured at four time points in forty healthy overweight [BMI 24.9 – 29.9] people.
-The levels of both interleukin-6 (Il-6) and C-reactive protein (CRP) declined over the 70 days during which the sprouts were ingested.
+“In a recent study using 30 grams of fresh broccoli sprouts incorporated daily into diet, two key inflammatory cytokines were measured at four time points in forty healthy overweight [BMI 24.9 – 29.9] people.
+Levels of both interleukin-6 (Il-6) and C-reactive protein (CRP) declined over the 70 days during which sprouts were ingested.

-The sprouts contained approximately 51 mg (117 μmol) GRN [glucoraphanin], and plasma and urinary SFN metabolites were measured to confirm that SFN had been produced when the sprouts were ingested.”
+Sprouts contained approximately 51 mg (117 μmol) GRN [glucoraphanin], and plasma and urinary SFN metabolites were measured to confirm that SFN had been produced when sprouts were ingested.”

-“In cases where the authors did not indicate dosage in μmol/kg body weight (BW), we have made those calculations using the a priori assumption of a 70 kg BW.”
+“In cases where authors did not indicate dosage in μmol/kg body weight (BW), we have made those calculations using a priori assumption of a 70 kg BW.”

 117 μmol / 1.67 μmol/kg = 70 kg.

-The study provided the subjects’ mean weight in Table 1 as “85.8 ± 16.7 kg.”
-So the study’s actual average glucoraphanin dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
+This study provided overweight subjects’ mean weight in its Table 1 as “85.8 ± 16.7 kg.”
+So its actual average glucoraphanin dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
 Was making an accurate calculation too difficult?

-The clinical trial review included the study in the informative Section “3.2.
+A clinical trial perspective included this study in Section “3.2.
 Clinical Studies with Broccoli-Based Preparations: Efficacy” subsection “3.2.8.
 Diabetes, Metabolic Syndrome, and Related Disorders.”
-However, this was somewhat misleading, as it was grouped with studies such as the 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).
+This was somewhat misleading, as it was grouped with studies such as a 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).

-The commercial perspective pointed out substantial differences between the two studies:
+A commercial perspective pointed out substantial differences between these two studies: